 The five-gene resistance profiles could be used to provide a visual overview of multi-knockout resistance in each drug.
 We created a ‘radial combinatorial signature’ for each drug, in which the consequences of knocking out increasingly-many ABC transporters are shown as paths leading outward from the central wild-type genotype (Figure 2C).
 As expected, radial combinatorial signatures were visually similar between independent MATa and MATα populations for many drugs, while showing large differences only for colchicine (Figure 2D and S6).
 Given high reproducibility, we merged MATa and MATα data for subsequent analyses, except where noted (Methods).

 To analyze the five-gene combinatorial resistance profiles in more detail, we visualized them as fitness landscapes (Figure 2D and S7).
 First, we tested the extent to which these landscapes could capture several previously-reported relationships between ABC transporter knockouts and resistance to benomyl.
-We clearly captured the sensitivity of snq2∆ deletions to benomyl (Figure 3A left panel; 20% decreased resistance, p = 5.8e-80; Wilcoxon rank sum test), which was expected given that Snq2 is known to be its primary efflux pump (Kolaczkowski et al., 1998).
+We clearly captured the sensitivity of snq2∆ deletions to benomyl (Figure 2D top panel; 20% decreased resistance, p = 5.8e-80; Wilcoxon rank sum test), which was expected given that Snq2 is known to be its primary efflux pump (Kolaczkowski et al., 1998).
 We also observed several other known phenomena, including increased benomyl resistance in pdr5∆ knockouts (13% increased resistance; p = 1.5e-96) and a further increased benomyl resistance of the pdr5∆ yor1∆ double-mutant (21% increased resistance; p = 1.3e-72).
-Consistent with (Kolaczkowska et al., 2008; Snider et al., 2013), these increases were more modest in an snq2∆ background (Figure 3A left panel).
+Consistent with (Kolaczkowska et al., 2008; Snider et al., 2013), these increases were more modest in an snq2∆ background (Figure 2D top panel).
 We did not observe (p = 0.09) a reportedly weak phenomenon in which yor1∆ confers benomyl resistance (Snider et al., 2013).
 In summary, XGA largely recapitulated previously-reported effects of ABC transporter knockouts on benomyl resistance, including the effects of two- and three-gene combinatorial deletions.

 After confirming expected knockout effects in benomyl, we analyzed fitness landscapes in other drugs.
 Many of the multi-knockout effects we observed suggested the expected phenomenon of multiple partially-redundant efflux pumps acting in parallel.
 Specifically, we saw gene sets where each individual knockout shows sensitivity to a drug, and each higher-order knockout combination exhibits drug sensitivity that is higher than any of the individual component knockouts.
 Examples of this include the set {snq2∆, pdr5∆} under camptothecin (Figure S7), and the set {snq2∆, pdr5∆, ybt1∆, yor1∆} under mitoxantrone (Figure 2D middle panel, S7).
 These sensitivity patterns are consistent with a simple scenario in which each transporter can efflux a given drug.
 In other cases, the fitness landscapes showed more surprising multi-knockout patterns conveying both drug resistance and sensitivity.
 For example, knocking out pdr5∆, snq2∆, ybt1∆, and ycf1∆ individually or in any combination led to more valinomycin resistance than the wild-type strain (Figure 2D right panel).
 Indeed, the successive deletion of ABC transporters led to greater resistance for surprisingly many drugs (Figure 2C and S7).